 Besides containing more than 75 million photos on the site, there are also over 170 million burial records as well.

-During 2017 Ancestry started to redesign the site.
-Since this overhaul there have been mixed reviews, so in my opinion you either love it or hate.
+In 2017 Ancestry started to redesign the site.
+Since this overhaul, there have been mixed reviews, so in my opinion, you either love it or hate it.

 But with that said you shouldn’t knock it until you try it.
 And who knows, Find A Grave just might help you to break down a brick wall in your genealogy research.